 In addition to the USF programs regulated by the FCC and administered by the USAC, the National Telecommunications and Information Administration (NTIA), an agency of the Department of Commerce, and the Rural Utilities Service (RUS), an agency of the Department of Agriculture, administer programs intended to promote broadband deployment, accessibility, and use.
 The focus of this report is the USF, but it references certain other related programs.

-NTIA administers several federal broadband programs, including the Broadband Equity, Access, and Deployment (BEAD) Program and the Tribal Broadband Connectivity Program (TBCP).15 The Infrastructure Investment and Jobs Act (IIJA; P.L.
+The Infrastructure Investment and Jobs Act (IIJA; P.L.
 117-58) created the BEAD Program in November 2021.
-This $42.45 billion program is intended to expand high-speed internet access and use by funding planning, infrastructure deployment, and adoption programs in the United States and its territories.16 BEAD grants are aimed at establishing service in unserved and underserved locations, which overlaps with the goals of some USF programs.
+This $42.45 billion program "aims to connect every American to high-speed internet by funding partnerships to build infrastructure."13 BEAD grants are aimed at establishing service in unserved and underserved locations, which overlaps with the goals of some USF programs.
+In June 2025, NTIA made reforms to the program, some of which are currently under congressional inquiry.14 NTIA is currently in the process of reviewing and approving updated BEAD Program proposals from eligible entities (i.e., states and territories).15

-The FCC created the voluntary Enhanced A-CAM program to "distribute roughly $18.28 billion over 15 years to carriers to deploy broadband service with speeds of at least 100 Megabits per second [Mbps] downstream and 20 [Mbps] upstream (100/20 Mbps) to more than 700,000 locations, and to improve or maintain 100/20 Mbps broadband service at approximately 2 million locations, in 44 states."28 The program began on January 1, 2024, and is to award between $1.27 billion to $1.33 billion annually.
-Enhanced A-CAM carriers have until December 31, 2028, to complete deployment.29
+distribute roughly $18.28 billion over 15 years to carriers to deploy broadband service with speeds of at least 100 Megabits per second [Mbps] downstream and 20 [Mbps] upstream (100/20 Mbps) to more than 700,000 locations, and to improve or maintain 100/20 Mbps broadband service at approximately 2 million locations, in 44 states.30

-Through competitive reverse auctions—a mechanism that awards funds to the company that commits to deploying service at the lowest cost—the FCC committed up to $20.4 billion to bring fixed broadband service to rural homes and small businesses through the RDOF in two phases.34
+Through competitive reverse auctions—a mechanism that awards funds to the company that commits to deploying service at the lowest cost—the FCC committed up to $20.4 billion to bring fixed broadband service to rural homes and small businesses through the RDOF in two phases.38

 The FCC announced the results of the Phase I auction on December 7, 2020.
-Nearly 200 bidders won $9.2 billion to deploy broadband to over 5.2 million unserved homes and businesses.35 Following the auction, the FCC has continued to review long-form applications and authorize support for winning bidders over the 10-year period after the auction process is complete.36 However, $3.3 billion of RDOF awards are in default, and 1.9 million locations would no longer receive broadband service through this program, according to data released by the FCC on January 14, 2025.37 The estimated figures show more than one-third of RDOF investments defaulting, not including potential defaults in the future.
+Nearly 200 bidders won $9.2 billion to deploy broadband to over 5.2 million unserved homes and businesses.39 Following the Phase I auction, the FCC has continued to review long-form applications and authorize support for winning bidders over a 10-year period after the auction process is complete.40 However, $3.3 billion of RDOF awards are in default, and 1.9 million locations (of approximately 5.2 million total) would no longer receive broadband service through this program, according to aggregated data released by the FCC on January 14, 2025 (the most recent totals publicly available).41 The estimated default figures show more than one-third of RDOF investments defaulting, not including potential defaults in the future.
+When Phase I awards were made, other applicants were eliminated from consideration, leaving no backup applicants to replace defaulted winners.

 The FCC has not started the Phase II auction.
 Phase II may provide up to $11.2 billion to deploy broadband to partially served areas and unserved areas that did not receive Phase I funding.
 In a November 10, 2022, letter from then-FCC Chairwoman Jessica Rosenworcel to Senator Roger Wicker, Rosenworcel noted that the FCC

 discussed the need for future efforts like RDOF Phase II, in light of anticipated broadband infrastructure work from new programs like the National Telecommunications and Information Administration's Broadband Equity, Access, and Deployment Program.
-We noted that after funding from these new programs is put in place, the FCC could consider deployment initiatives for areas still lacking service or otherwise falling short of the speed and latency standards required.39
+We noted that after funding from these new programs is put in place, the FCC could consider deployment initiatives for areas still lacking service or otherwise falling short of the speed and latency standards required.44

 If and when Phase II begins, it would present a second opportunity for companies that did not win in Phase I and were denied BEAD funding to bid for RDOF funding.